Petabyte leaks start with uncontrolled backup access

 • In cloud environments, use separate projects or subscriptions for backup storage, with IAM bindings scoped only to the backup service identity.
 A GCP service account scoped to a dedicated backup project cannot be reused to access production resources, and vice versa.

-The goal is to make sure that a compromised production host cannot reach the backup tier directly, and that the backup tier’s credentials have no value on production systems.
+The aim is simple: a compromised production host should not reach the backup tier directly, and the backup tier’s credentials should have no value on production systems.

 Cold storage and air-gapped copies limit what an attacker can actually read

-Logical network separation reduces the attack surface considerably, but it does not help if an attacker compromises the backup server itself.
+Logical network separation cuts the attack surface quite a bit, but it does not help if an attacker compromises the backup server itself.
 A second layer is offline or air-gapped cold storage, which removes the backup copy from any live network path entirely.

-Tape remains the most practical air-gap for large volumes.
+Tape remains the most practical air gap for large volumes.
 LTO-9 gives you up to 18TB native per cartridge, and a tape that is physically ejected from a drive and shelved has no network attack surface at all.
-Object-lock-enabled cloud storage (S3 Object Lock in COMPLIANCE mode, or Azure Blob immutability policies) provides a logical equivalent for cloud-native environments: once a backup is written and the retention lock applied, no credential, including root or global administrator, can delete or overwrite it within the lock period.
+Object-lock-enabled cloud storage, such as S3 Object Lock in COMPLIANCE mode or Azure Blob immutability policies, gives a logical equivalent for cloud-native environments: once a backup is written and the retention lock applied, no credential, including root or global administrator, can delete or overwrite it within the lock period.

 Retention windows define your historical exposure

-Backup retention is almost always discussed in terms of recovery capability.
+Backup retention is usually discussed in terms of recovery capability.
 It also defines how much historical data an attacker can access if the backup tier is compromised.
 A two-year retention window holds two years of data.
-If that data includes call-centre records, authentication logs, or any PII, the exposure is proportional to the retention period, not just the most recent backup.
+If that includes call-centre records, authentication logs, or any PII, the exposure tracks the retention period, not just the most recent backup.

-Scope backup retention windows to the minimum your disaster recovery plan actually needs.
+Keep retention windows to the minimum your disaster recovery plan actually needs.
 If your RTO and RPO requirements are met with 30 days of daily backups plus a monthly snapshot kept for 12 months, do not keep 18 months of daily backups because storage is cheap.
-Every extra month of retained data is extra exposure.
+Every extra month of retained data adds exposure.

 Separate credentials that cannot traverse tiers

 The access control model that fails most often is the one where a single service account handles backup job execution, backup storage writes, and restore operations across all retention tiers.
-When that account is compromised, every tier is open simultaneously.
+When that account is compromised, every tier is open at once.

 Structure credentials around the minimum permission each operation needs: